-Don't forget!
-CPD points must be registered and submitted by the 31st of March.
+Reminder: CPD points must be recorded by 31st March 2018.

 Support starts first at a local level, with additional support offered through your supervisor.
 If you are experiencing difficulty during your training program, you should contact your supervisor in the first instance.
 If you do not feel comfortable talking to your supervisor about the difficulty, you can approach your Director of Physician Education (DPE), another senior Fellow, or contact the Training Support Unit at the College to seek advice.

 In some cases, it may be your supervisor who notices that you are having trouble, and they might suggest that you work together to manage the situation.
 At this point, you and your supervisor can use the College 'Improving Performance Action Plan' (IPAP), which you will work through together, to set learning objectives and activities.

 The College is not notified at this stage and if you apply yourself to working through the IPAP over the designated period of time (usually six months), achieve your learning objectives and return to meeting the expected levels of performance for training, you will return to the standard training pathway and requirements.
 There is no need to advise the College, or future supervisors that you have been on the pathway, unless you encounter further difficulties in the future.

 The IPAP provides the framework to help you and your supervisor outline: